 8. Encourages Consistency and Discipline

-- Tip: Set reminders on your phone or calendar to check your blood sugar at the same times each day for consistency.
+- Tip: Set reminders on your phone or calendar to check blood sugar at the same times each day for consistency.

 Important Note: